Sermon | Romans 12:4-8 | The Christian And The Church

 Romans 12:6-8 6 According to the grace given to us, we have different gifts: If prophecy, use it according to the proportion of one’s faith; 7 if service, use it in service; if teaching, in teaching; 8 if exhorting, in exhortation; giving, with generosity; leading, with diligence; showing mercy, with cheerfulness.

 But there are more gifts.
 The Bible has five lists of spiritual gifts (Rm 12:6-8; 1 Cor 12:8-10; 1 Cor 12:28; Eph 4:11; 1 Pt 4:10-11).
 Other than the gifts already mentioned, there is the gift of wisdom, knowledge, faith, healing, miracles, distinguishing between spirits, tongues, interpretation of tongues, apostles, helping, evangelism, pastor/teachers.
-Most theologians believe that these lists are merely representative, not comprehensive; in other words, that there are more, perhaps many more gifts than those listed in Scripture.

 d) Every Christian must use their spiritual gift.